vleliseev/ftp-brute-force/README.md

 ### Warning

-Script was tested with little banch of websites, so it might not work with some other.
+Script was tested with little banch of websites, so it may not work with some other.